-Employees are encouraged to bring their own face covering to work, but the District will provide a clean face covering for each employee or visitor that does not have one.
-The face covering must be worn properly over the nose and mouth at all times according to the guidelines of the LADPH and the CDC.
-Specifically, face coverings
+Employees are encouraged to bring their own face mask to work, but the District will provide a clean surgical mask or respirator for each employee that does not have one, if requested.
+The face mask must should be worn properly over the nose and mouth at all times according to the guidelines of the LADPH and the CDC.
+Indoor face masks are strongly encouraged, but not required.
+Specifically, if face masks are worn, they

-- Are to be applied before stepping onto school or facility grounds. - Must be washed after each shift. - Must cover both the nose and mouth. - Must not be shared. - Are required when interacting with other employees or the public. - Must be worn when moving throughout a facility. - May be removed when working alone in a private office with the door closed.
+- Are Should to be applied before entering any school facility. - Must be washed after each shift.

+- Must cover both the nose and mouth. - Must be a surgical, (aka, medical procedure) grade or respirator. - Must not be shared. - Are required encouraged when interacting with other employees or the public. - Must Should be worn when moving throughout a facility. - May be removed when working alone in a private office with the door closed. - NOTE: Cloth face coverings for employees are no longer allowed.

-When adjusting a face covering employees should sanitize their hands before and after touching the face covering.
+When adjusting a face mask the employees should sanitize their hands before and after touching the face mask.
 Employees are discouraged from touching their eyes, nose, or mouth while at work.

-The following are exceptions to the use of face coverings in the workplace:
+Wearing a face mask indoors is strongly encouraged.
+The following are exceptions to the use of face masks in the workplace:

-- When alone in a room. - While eating or drinking at the workplace, provided employees are at least six feet apart and either eating outdoors or in an area where outside fresh air is introduced into the facility. - o Regardless, employees are encouraged to take breaks and eat lunch in solitude. - When wearing respiratory protection in accordance with CCR Title 8, section 5144, or other safety order. - When an employee has a bona fide medical or mental health condition or disability that precludes wearing a mask.
-Alternatives will be considered on a case-by-case basis. - Doctor notes indicating medical or mental health conditions shall be shared with the employee's supervisor. - When an employee is working independently outdoors.
-Should another person approach the employee, the employee is required to don a face covering.
+- When alone in a room. - When alone in a workspace designed for multiple employees. - While eating or drinking at the workplace, provided employees are at least six feet apart and either eating outdoors or in an area where outside fresh air is introduced into the facility. - Regardless, employees are encouraged to take breaks and eat lunch in solitude when eating indoors. - When wearing respiratory protection in accordance with CCR Title 8, section 5144, or other safety order. - When an employee has a bona fide medical or mental health condition or disability that precludes wearing a mask.
+Alternatives will be considered on a case-by-case basis. - Doctor notes indicating medical or mental health conditions shall be shared with the employee's supervisor. - When an employee is working outdoors.